-SUMMARY OF SIGNIFICANT DIFFERENCES BETWEEN IFRS AND BRSA ACCOUNTING AND REPORTING PRINCIPLES
+OVERVIEW OF DIFFERENCES BETWEEN IFRS AND THE BRSA PRINCIPLES

-The BRSA Financial Statements are presented in accordance with the BRSA Accounting and Reporting Principles.
-The BRSA Accounting and Reporting Principles differ from IFRS in certain respects.
+The BRSA Financial Statements are prepared in accordance with the BRSA Principles.
+The BRSA Principles, statements, communiqués and guidance differ from IFRS in some instances that might be material to the financial information herein.
 Such differences primarily relate to the format of presentation of financial statements, disclosure requirements (e.g., IFRS 7) and accounting policies.
 BRSA format and disclosure requirements are prescribed by relevant regulations and do not always conform to IFRS or IAS 34 standards.
-The following paragraphs summarise major areas in which the BRSA Accounting and Reporting Principles and IFRS differ from each other with respect to financial statements through 31 December 2017.
+The following paragraphs contain a narrative description of differences between IFRS and the BRSA Principles as adopted by the Issuer in preparing its annual financial statements.